openforcefield/openff-evaluator/docs/workflows.rst

     )

-The |protocol_path| object is used to reference the output of another protocol in the workflow, and will be replaced by the value of that output once that protocol has been executed.
+The |protocol_path| object is used to reference the output of another protocol in the workflow, and will be replaced by the value of that output once that protocol has been executed by the workflow engine.
 It is constructed from two parts:

-* the name of the output attribute to reference (passed as the ``property_name`` constructor argument).
+* the name of the output attribute to reference.
 * the unique id of the protocol to take the output from.

 To turn these tasks into a valid workflow which can be automatically executed, they must first be converted to a